avast/retdec-regression-tests-framework/docs/tests_for_arbitrary_tools.rst

 ^^^^^^^^

 * The output from ``fileinfo`` is parsed to provide easier access.
 See the description of :class:`~parsers.fileinfo_output_parser.FileinfoOutput` for more details.
-* Even though the tool's name is ``fileinfo``, the tool is internally run via ``fileinfo.sh``.
-It is a shell script that wraps ``fileinfo`` and allows passing additional parameters.
+* Even though the tool's name is ``fileinfo``, the tool is internally run via ``retdec-fileinfo.sh``.
+It is a shell script that wraps ``retdec-fileinfo`` and allows passing additional parameters.
 See its source code for more details.

 IDA Plugin
 ^^^^^^^^^^